ssoderlinglab/SpatialProteomics/README.md

 #### plot_MUTvsWT environment
 If you would like to create plots comparing mutant vs wildtype fractions, then deactivate any current conda environment `conda deactivate` then run `conda env create -f plot_env.yml`

+## Pipeline Overview
+Tandem Mass Tag (TMT) is a chemical label that facilitates sample multiplexing in mass spectrometry for the quantification and identification of proteins, often used in large-scale proteomic studies.
+Each sample mixture contains several fractions (X in number), each labeled with a unique chemical barcode.
+Each fraction represents a different organelle.
+Typically, $\geq 2$ mixtures are analyzed, providing various replicates of WT (Wild Type) & MUT (Mutant) fractions for detailed analysis.
+In an unperturbed/unmutated environment, every fraction is analyzed, and then a specific gene is knocked out, creating a corresponding MUT fraction.
+Thus, for X WT fractions in a mixture, there are also X MUT fractions, totaling 2X fractions per mixture.

+In this study, 7 WT and 7 MUT fractions were analyzed in each mixture.
+The TMT proteomic data allows for examining how proteins cluster in terms of abundance or regulation relative to others.
+Any correlation in abundance change, whether negative or positive, is tracked.
+An adjacency matrix is created to show how each protein's abundance changes across fractions (WT & MUT) and how this change differs from every other protein's behavior.
+This matrix is signed (+/-).

+The Leiden algorithm is used for community detection, analyzing inter-module and intra-module connections.
+The 'Surprise' optimizer is chosen for its ability to consider both node weightage and edge count in a module.

+With the modules identified, we use a linear mixed model to determine which modules have proteins that differ significantly in WT fractions compared to MUT fractions.
+A module is deemed significant if the p-value is $\leq 0.05$ between WT and MUT fractions.

 ## Necessary Pre-processing
 Given the Tandem Mass Taggged (TMT) Mass Spectrometry data from the Proteomics Core, please use the Normalized data sheet (labeled in xlsx file) moving further.